NEVADA MENTAL HEALTH & SSD BENEFITS

 - Illogical thinking

-- Isolation and emotional withdrawal
+- Isolation and emotional separation

-PERSONALITY DISORDERS AND NEVADA MENTAL HEALTH DISABILITY BENEFITS
+PERSONALITY DISORDERS AND NEVADA MENTAL HEALTH BENEFITS

-For example, your personality disorder may make it difficult for you to get along with coworkers or supervisors.
+For example, your personality disorder may make it difficult for you to get along with other workers or your boss.
 You may be fired from multiple jobs.
 Or, you may have trouble getting along in a school setting.
 Sometimes, a personality disorder makes it hard to get along with your neighbors or even your family.

 - Autistic thinking